 The above disclosure also applies to changes in financial assets if cash flows from those financial assets are included in cash flows from financing activities.
-The amendments are effective for annual periods beginning on or after 1 January 2017.
-As this is a disclosure standard, it will not have any impact on the financial performance or financial position of the Group upon implementation.
+As this is a disclosure standard, it did not have any impact on the financial performance or financial position of the Group upon implementation.
+The above disclosure is reflected in the Statement of Cash Flows.